 Dubai, United Arab Emirates

 Burj Khalifa – “WOW” is the first word out of your mouth when you experience ATMOSPHERE on level 122 of the world’s tallest building.
 It was the first reservation I made on my first trip to Dubai.
 There are no words to express the exhilaration you get from this high up while taking in the amazing view below.
 I sat at the bar, as this was a place I wanted a bartender’s perspective.
 This was one of my top 5 Martini moments, that is for sure!

 Burj Al Arab – I remember the car pulling up and I was quite nervous being in one of the most extravagant hotels on earth, but I knew I would fit right in.
-I had reservations for drinks at two of the nine world class restaurants and bars in the world’s most luxurious hotel.
+I had reservations for drinks at two of the nine world-class restaurants and bars in the world’s most luxurious hotel.
 (Reservations are a must here).
-My whole day was spent in anticipation for 7pm.
+My whole day was spent in anticipation of 7 p.m.
 Gold on 57 was my first cocktail, then the Skyview Bar on the 27th floor.
-Both delivered beyond expectations, and it was incredible to enjoy a drink with floor to ceiling windows looking at the Dubai skyline.
+Both delivered beyond expectations, and it was incredible to enjoy a drink with floor-to-ceiling windows looking at the Dubai skyline.
 Skyview really took my breath away and the extravagance of Burj Al Arab lives up to the hype.

 Los Angeles, California

 Sky Bar – OK, this is the old-school me coming out, but I will always love the Sky Bar in the Mondrian Hotel in the heart of the Sunset Strip.
 I have hosted and organized major parties here for liquor launches, so of course I will admit my bias.
 I love the openness, the cabanas surrounding the pool, and the upper deck bar area with assorted fresh cocktails and a DJ playing the hottest hits as you strike a pose for all to see.

 Orange County, California